kenliten/kenliten/README.md

 I like to talk about me like this: I'm just a normal-skilled guy who love and enjoy improving myself, I'm trying to give the whole world huge reasons to remember to throw the next 5000 years.

-I'm a believer, nothing like a normal "religious guy" but yes, I believe God is the universe's author.
+I'm a believer, nothing like a normal "religious guy" but yes, I believe God is the almighty author of the universe.

 My bigger dream is to change the world... make big things that change in some few ways the way life is being consumed by ourselves.